KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 }
 ```

-For the long data type with its $2^{64}=18,446,744,073,709,551,616$ the range is too big to test all elements, so I took a sample of 4 billion elements across the range.
+For the `long` data type with its $2^{64}=18,446,744,073,709,551,616$ the range is way too big to test *all* values, so I took a sample of 4 billion elements across the range.

 Again, we see the observed averages close to the expected values, which is a good sign for our candidate.